Zimbra/elastic-stack/README.md

 #### Adding the visualization to the dashboard

-If you already have a Dashboard you can open it by going to Analysis > Dashboard.
-Or in older versions Kibana > Dashboard.
+If you already have a Dashboard you can open it by going to Analytics > Dashboard.
 Then click Edit.
 Then click the Add from library button or the Add menu item in older versions.
 For more information on how to create a dashboard see the previous chapters.

 #### Showing only integers for percentage values

+__This bug is fixed in Elastic Stack 8__

 There is a bug in Kibana that prevents the setting of the amount of decimal places to display in Gauges.
 So your CPU statistic can show something funny like 56.32333%.
 To make it show only 56% you have to change the default pattern for percent in Stack Management > Advanced Settings.
 The default setting is `0,0.[000]%` and needs to be changed to `0%`.